Author: Lode Verbruggen

 Carbon offsetting offers remarkable opportunities.
 Its impact is limitless, global and it can offer more than environmental benefits:

 1. Impact is limitless: Depending on your budget, you can invest in as many offsetting projects as you wish.
-Hereby, you can compensate more carbon dioxide than you produce.
+Hereby, you can compensate for more carbon dioxide than you produce.

 2. Impact is global: Offsetting programs can be found all over the world and mostly in developing countries.
 This means that you can have a global impact without being present in multiple countries.

-3. Impact exceeds environmental benefits: Besides reducing carbon emissions, most offsetting projects also improve living standards of people nearby. (e.g. providing water filters to families in Laos to ensure safe access to clean water and to reduce fossil fuels and wood required to boil water)
+3. Impact exceeds environmental benefits: Besides reducing carbon emissions, most offsetting projects also improve the living standards of people nearby. (e.g. providing water filters to families in Laos to ensure safe access to clean water and to reduce fossil fuels and wood required to boil water)

-These points show that offsetting can be considered as a powerful tool.
+These points show that offsetting can be considered a powerful tool.
 Companies can outrun carbon neutrality and strive for a positive impact on the environment.

 ...But potentially also a greenwashing scam